Slashee-the-Cow/DirectSupportBlockersReborn/README.md

 ---
 ### Known Issues
 - Support blockers may be placed in the wrong location if there are any open messages in the bottom middle of the screen.
 This is a [bug in Cura](https://github.com/Ultimaker/Cura/issues/20488) which also affects the built in support blocker tool.
+ - Cura's support generation may appear to ignore thin lines, that's because it can expand into those areas.
+This can by minimised by lowering the *Support Join Distance* and *Support Horizontal Expansion* settings.
 ---
 ### Version History
+#### 1.0.1
+- Converting an object to a custom blocker no longer makes the Cura UI unresponsive.
 #### 1.0.0
 - Initial release.